minwork/array/README.md

      ['prop3'] => 'key3',
 }
 ```
-Or object with public properties

 ## Get multidimensional array element
-Get nested element of an array or object implementing array access
+*Get nested element of an array or object implementing array access*

 `Arr::getNestedElement($array, $keys, $default = null)`

 `array|\ArrayAccess $array` - Array or object implementing array access to get element from

 `mixed $keys` - Keys indicator (for details on possible keys format check `getKeysArray` method)

 `mixed $default` - Default value if element does not exists

 ## Set multidimensional array element
-Set nested element of an array
+*Set nested element of an array*

 `Arr::setNestedElement(array &$array, $keys, $value)`

 `array $array` - Reference to an array where element be created or updated

 `mixed $keys` - Keys indicator (for details on possible keys format check `getKeysArray` method)

 `mixed $value` - Value to set for element indicated by keys